daleonpz/Research-Project/chapter2.md

                 should be within 100cm of radius.

-Estimation      The follower should estimate the angle and distance angle and       to the marker everytime the leader moves to another distance        position.
+Estimation      The follower should estimate the angle and distance angle and       to the marker every time the leader moves to another distance        position.

 Follower        The follower should steer based on the estimated driving         values.
 It should first rotate based on the estimated
-                angle, and then drive forward based on the estamited distance, but it should stop when is within 5cm of radius from the leader.
+                angle, and then drive forward based on the estimated distance, but it should stop when is within 5cm of radius from the leader.